Saving images for web use

 Fortunately, as the originator of the work you have the full weight of copyright law behind you.
-You can take precautions to stop people saving images from your site but remember that if an image is dislayed, then someone can copy it.
+You can take precautions to stop people saving images from your site but remember that if an image is displayed, then someone can copy it.

 My own preference is to limit the size of displayed images and make sure that my assertion of copyright is stated clearly.

 Note that you do not need to put a © symbol on your photos – the copyright is automatic.
 If I find unauthorised commercial use of any of my work I tend to be less than sympathetic!